HOW TO PICK A WEDDING VENUE

 17 THINGS TO LOOK FOR IN A WEDDING VENUE:

 - 1. Budget / Cost: There’s nothing more disappointing than finding what feels like your dream venue but then realizing later down the line that it doesn’t fit into your wedding budget.
 To help you get started, we’ve created a handy guide on how to create a wedding budget so you can draft a wedding budget before you start your wedding venue hunt.
 Think about how much you’re willing to spend on the entirety of your wedding and how much of that should be allocated to the venue specifically.
 Don’t forget to consider the cost of the venue holistically.
 Some venues might provide some important event services already in their overall price quote while others might charge extra for the same services.
 Expenses can add up quickly if you have to rent tables, chairs, a dancefloor, lighting, and other key day-of elements.
 Your budget is usually the leading factor in how to choose a wedding venue right for you.
 Sometimes off-season weddings or Sunday weddings can yield a lower price tag.
+We've also put together a list of affordable wedding venue ideas you might not have considered.

 - 2. Availability: If you’re dead set on a particular date for your wedding, try and start looking at venues on the earlier side to increase your chance of venues still being available.
 If your date is more flexible, you should still start well in advance but chances are you’ll have more options since you can pick your date based on the venue’s availability rather than being constrained to a certain date.